maddiebrammer/startup/notes.md

 My IP address is: 54.81.96.130
 Launching my AMI I initially put it on a private subnet.
 Even though it had a public IP address and the security group was right, I wasn't able to connect to it.

+## Helpful Git Commands

+git fetch and then git status will show you if your branch is behind or up to date on the repo git commit -am allows you to commit all previously added/tracked files git checkout ... allows you to revert to a previous version of your code (you can return to the master using git checkout master) using git checkout and git branch, you can commit to a branch and work on another functionality without affecting your master code.
+Once you have the branch functionality working, you can use git merge.

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).